jacobovidal/oauth-fetch/packages/oauth-fetch/docs/classes/DPoPUtils.md

 #### Throws

-If the key cannot be exported or the JWK thumbprint cannot be calculated
+If the public key uses an unsupported algorithm.

 #### Example